Little daylight between US and Israel evident as Rubio and Netanyahu meet

 Fallout from Doha attack

-Israel continued its attacks on Gaza City, which it aims to take over, ordering the evacuation of another high-rise building, one of the tallest in the city.
-In recent days, the Israeli military has destroyed multiple high-rises, accusing Hamas of putting surveillance equipment in them.
+Israel continued its attacks on Gaza City, which it aims to take over, ordering the evacuation of another high-rise building, one of the city's tallest.
+In recent days, Israel has destroyed multiple high-rises, accusing Hamas of putting surveillance equipment in them, without providing evidence.

-Airstrikes overnight killed at least 12 people, including children, said health officials at Shifa Hospital, where the bodies were brought.
+Airstrikes overnight and into Monday killed at least 14 people, including children, said health officials at Shifa Hospital, where the bodies were brought.

 Rubio’s visit proceeded despite Trump’s anger at Netanyahu over the Israeli strike in Doha, which he said the United States wasn’t notified of beforehand.
-The Doha attack, which killed at least five lower-ranking Hamas members and a member of the Qatari security forces, appears to have ended attempts to secure an Israel-Hamas ceasefire and the release of hostages.
+The Doha attack, which killed at least five lower-ranking Hamas members and a member of the Qatari security forces, appears to have paused mediation efforts aimed at a ceasefire and the release of hostages.

 When asked by a reporter about how the U.S. will handle Israel’s attack in Doha, Rubio didn’t directly answer, saying the U.S. was focused on what happens next and that it will continue to encourage Qatar to play a role in the talks.